fynv/ScoreDraft/README.md

 "UtauDraft".
 The name only indicates the intension to be compatible with UTAU voice banks.

-I'm not sure where ScoreDraft will go in the furture. from here I'm building a big set of utilities to allow different kinds all waveforms to be generated and mixed together through scripts.
+I'm not sure where ScoreDraft will go in the furture.
+From here I'm building a big set of utilities to allow different kinds all waveforms to be generated and mixed together through scripts.